Lens makers formula

 Lens maker’s formula

-Lens makers formula :- Lens maker’s formula is the relation between the focal length of a lens to the refractive index of its material and the radii of curvature of its two surfaces.
+Lens makers formula :- Lens maker’s formula is the relation between the focal length of a lens, the refractive index of its material and the radii of curvature of its two surfaces.
 It is used by lens manufacturers to make the lenses of particular power from the glass of a given refractive index.

 Let us suppose that a double convex lens made of glass of refractive index nL is placed in a rarer medium of refractive index nM.
 Below figure shows the geometry of image formation by the lens.